wjessop/httperf-output-parser/README.md

 httperf is great, but if you're running more than a few tests and need to log the output (in a database or spreadsheet etc.) then copy/pasting the values from this output becomes tedious.
 I wrote HttperfOutputParser to make it easier to get these values in machine readable/processable form.

-Currently I'm parsing out these values because those are what I need:
+Currently I'm parsing out these values because these are what I need:

     Total connections
     Total time (s)